backdrop-contrib/search_api_et_db/README.md

 Search API ET DB
 ========

-WARNING: This module should be considered alpha state which is why there is no official release for it.
-Use at your own risk.

-An extension module to 2.x version of Search API Entity Translation.

-Adds Entity Translation support to the Search API Database Search (version 1.4 and above).

-Fixes duplicate results/incorrect facet counts returned for translated entities.
+UPDATE: This module should be considered DEPRECATED and not used because it gives incorrect search score results.
+The correct way to achieve the same thing is to limit your query by language instead.

 Requirements
 ------------